How to Install Prometheus on Kubernetes and Use It for Monitoring

 • Kubectl installed.

 Prometheus is an open-source platform for collecting, storing, and visualizing time-series metrics.
-It can track response time, error rate, and resource utilization to identify bottlenecks and optimize system performance.
+It can track response time, error rate, and resource utilization.
+These features help identify bottlenecks and optimize system performance.

 By leveraging the flexibility of the Prometheus Query Language (PromQL), Prometheus allows users to: